dgaydukov/cert-aws/sa/files/sa.md

 * set up security VPC with ec2 with agents installed, and peer this vpc with your vpc, and accept traffic only from this security VPC (this is good if you have thousands ec2 in your main vpc, so instead of installing agent on all of them, it's better to use second vpc)

 ###### Organizations
-Organizations - service that allows to tie several accounts to master account and centrally manage them (billing, services, policies), so it basically collection of AWS accounts that you can organize into a hierarchy and manage centrally.
+Org - service that allows to tie several accounts to master account and centrally manage them (billing, services, policies), so it basically collection of AWS accounts that you can organize into a hierarchy and manage centrally.
 Master Account - aws account from which you create your organization.
 From there you can also create/invite/delete other accounts.
 It's charged to pay all bills by all accounts.
 Once chosen, you can't change master account.
+Master account can remove member account from org.
+Member account can also leave org.
+Before removing account you should:
+* enable IAM user access to billing in the member account
+* account has the information required for it to operate as a standalone account Plz note that master account can't leave org.
+If master wants to leave you have to delete org.
-As long as you have organization and your account - master account, it can't accept invitation to join other organizations.
+To leave org you need iam access policy: `organizations:DescribeOrganization/organizations:LeaveOrganization` As long as you have organization and your account - master account, it can't accept invitation to join other org.
 If you want it to become member account, you have to delete your organization first.
 OU (Organization Unit) - group of accounts under one name, can be used to build hierarchical structure.
 Account can be a member of only 1 organization/OU at a time.
 OU can be a member of only 1 OU at a time.
 Typical use case is to have 2 accounts (dev + prod) to separate concerns, but to manage them from single one.
 There are 2 types of policies:
 * SCP (Service Control Policy) - policy you can apply to a group of aws accounts, defines service actions (like run EC2 instance), it follows the same rules as IAM policies.